rokmc756/PGDG-Postgres/roles/patroni/README.md

     - patroni-postgres
 ~~~

-## How to uninstall Patroni Cluster for VMware Postgres
+## How to uninstall Patroni Cluster for PGDG Postgres
 ~~~
 $ make install
 ~~~

-## How to uninstall Patroni Cluster for VMware Postgres
+## How to uninstall Patroni Cluster for PGDG Postgres
 ~~~
 $ make uninstall
 ~~~

-## How to upgrade Patroni Cluster for VMware Postgres
+## How to upgrade Patroni Cluster for PGDG Postgres
 ~~~
 $ make upgrade
 ~~~